 In 1942, Miro returned to his childhood home in Barcelona, after which he moved to Mallorca in 1956.
 His museum, designed by architect Josep Lluis was opened in Barcelona in 1976 to display an important part of his works.
 Miró died in 1983 at the age of 90.
 Today he, along with Dali and Picasso, are considered the three great Spanish Masters of 20th-century modern art.

-Where is the museum in Barcelona?
+Where is the Joan Miro foundation in Barcelona?

-Close to Fundacio Joan Miro are:
+Close to the Joan Miro foundation are: